nurih/fast-api-workshop/docs/M2-Invoke with Parameters.md

     1. Supply an item name and no quantity, then execute.
         > Observe the error produced.
     1. Supply a number for the item name, and a number for the quantity, then execute.
-        > Observe the error produced.
+        > Observe whether an error produced.

 ### We Have Options